melexis/sphinx-traceability-extension/doc/integration_test_report.rst

     :coveredintermediates:
     :coverage: <79

-.. warning due to below item-matrix: coverage is not 100% due to child RQT not covered
+.. warning in below item-matrix: coverage is not 100% due to child RQT not covered

 .. item-matrix:: Design to test via requirements recursively
     :source: DESIGN-